dougeby/IntuneDocs/intune/app-configuration-policies-use-android.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Use app configuration policies in Microsoft Intune to supply settings when users run an Android for Work app.
-You do not assign these policies directly to users and devices.
-Instead, you associate a policy with an app, and then assign the app.
-The policy settings are used when the app checks for them, typically the first time it is run.
+Use app configuration policies in Microsoft Intune to provide configuration settings for an Android for Work app.
+To configure the app, you select the settings from an available list in Intune.
+Also, you do not assign these configuration policies directly to users and devices.
+Instead, you associate a configuration policy with an app, and then assign the app.
+The configuration policy settings are used when the app checks for them, typically the first time it is run.

 > [!Note]
 > Not every app supports app configuration.
 Check with the app developer to see whether they have built their app to support app configuration policies.